 The underlying objective in all that she does is her passionate belief that all can experience healing, transformation and re-awakening of our extraordinary divine natures through “sounding” and moving together.

-The church office is open Monday, Tuesday, Thursday and Friday from 10 am to 3 pm.
+While Asha is on family leave, volunteers from the congregation will be staffing the office, which will be open Tuesday, Thursday and Friday from 10 am to 2 pm.
 General email for the church can be sent to "tabernacle" at this domain.